-Q&A With Student Suicide Prevention Expert
+Q and A With Student Suicide Prevention Expert

 Here, Dr. Paula Clayton, who is a psychiatrist and the medical director for the American Foundation for Suicide Prevention, shares how schools can tackle this troubling issue.